sinalotfim/data-structures-and-algorithms/algorithms/searching.md

 ```
 ---
 #### Jump Search
-- improvement of Linear Search.
+- **Improvement of Linear Search**.
-- it's not as fast as Binary Search.
+- It's **not as fast as Binary Search**.
-- we divide a list into a few blocks, instead of checking every time, we jump to the block where target item may exist, then we do a Linear Search in that block.
+- Divide a list into a few blocks, instead of checking every time, we jump to the block where target item may exist, then **we do a Linear Search in that block**.

 |  | Jump Search |
 | :--- | :---: |